Decks - A Modern Definition

 ■ North American Deck & Railing Association: www.nadra.org

 MHBI is trained and certified to modern deck design standards through the North American Deck and Railing Association (NADRA.org) and can provide a comprehensive deck inspection.
-A key element of enjoying your deck for years to come is making sure it is safe and code compliant.
-NADRA’s “10-Point Consumer Safety Checklist” is a guide for viewing and inspecting the different parts of your deck, with an eye to what might need maintenance, repair, or replacement.
+A key element of enjoying your deck for years to come is making sure it is structurally sound and is not seriously deficient in its design and installation methods based on current standards.
+NADRA’s “10-Point Consumer Safety Checklist” is a basic guide for viewing and inspecting the different parts of your deck, with an eye to what might need maintenance, repair, or replacement.

 Mike Beaudry, executive vice president for NADRA has stated that one should consider a professional inspection.
 “A professional inspection will examine every inch of your deck, provide information on your deck’s capacity limits, identify any dangerous problem areas and give you a map of what to keep your eye on in the future.
-If your deck is older, this might include a regular deck inspection schedule,” says Beaudry.
+If your deck is older, this might include a regular deck inspection schedule,” Beaudry has stated.

 Older decks require closer scrutiny.
 Many of these decks were built before code requirements were in place to protect consumers.
 Some of these decks may have deck-to-house attachments using only nails.
-If your deck is older, it is even more important to have it inspected by either a home inspector (NADRA recommends ASHI-certified home inspectors) or a knowledgeable deck builder (see the listing at nadra.org).
+If your deck is older, it is even more important to have it inspected by either a NADRA certified deck inspector or a knowledgeable deck builder (see contractor listings at nadra.org).
 NADRA member deck builders are required to adhere to a code of ethics and comply with state licensing and insurance requirements.

 If you find your deck is not safe to enjoy, NADRA advises taking immediate action to have it repaired or rebuilt as necessary.

-To choose a deck builder, NADRA offers the following tips:
+To choose a deck builder, here are some tips:

 ■ Ask friends and family members for referrals and contact state and local licensing authorities and trade associations such as NADRA.

 ■ Meet with and carefully evaluate all potential deck builders.
 Ask to see a portfolio and some samples of the decking and railing materials they prefer to use.
-Good builders take pride in their work and will be enthusiastic about the possibility of creating a relationship.
+Good builders take pride in their work and should be willing to provide references to past installations or repairs.

-When hiring a deck builder, there is more to consider than just price.
-In addition to the tips above, NADRA recommends homeowners contact their city or county building department to speak with an inspector knowledgeable about deck construction.
+■ When hiring a deck builder, there is more to consider than just price.